tachyons-css/tachyons/readme.md

 * It should be easy to change any interface or part of an interface without breaking any existing interfaces
 * Doing one thing extremely well promotes reusability and reduces repetition
 * Documentation helps promote reusability and shared knowledge
+* Css shouldn't impede accessibility or the default functionality of Html
-* Css is global.
-Html is not.
-Send the smallest amount of code to the user as possible.
+* You should send the smallest possible amount of code to the user

 ## Features